Adoption Series Part 2: So you’re ready to adopt a cat

 When should you start looking for a cat?

 If you rent: Even if your lease allows pets be sure to check with your landlord before coming to the shelter.
 Many people come in and get attached to an animal only to find out their landlord has other requirements.
 Many landlords also require cats to be declawed, which many people consider to be inhumane, so that is something you need to consider also.
+If you are getting a cat as an ESA, get this straightened around with your landlord FIRST!
+Just because you have an ESA letter, doesn’t mean your landlord won’t have other stuff you need to do.
+Also DO NOT buy ESA certificates online.
+Those are all scams!
+You just need a letter from your doctor and some housing has other stipulations.

 Things to keep in mind when looking at cats:

 • Do you have or plan on getting any other pets?
 Dogs?
 Cats?
 Smaller animals who might be loose in the house?
 Let the shelter staff know first thing if you have or would like to get other pets.
-We are able to test cats with dogs if we don’t already know how they do with them, and we typically have a good idea of if they will get along with other cats.
+We are sometimes able to test cats with a dog if we don’t already know how they do with them, and we typically have a good idea of if they will get along with other cats.

 • Age